Cincinnati Tigers: Negro Southern League

 In addition to membership in the Indiana-Ohio League, the Tigers were also members of the Negro Southern League, though by the second half of the season, they disappeared from the standings.
-After a brief hiatus, the Tigers rejoined the NSL again in 1936, credited with a 3-0 record in league play but reporting significantly less games than the rest of the league.
+After a brief hiatus, the Tigers rejoined the NSL again in 1936, credited with a 3-0 record in league play but reporting significantly fewer games than the rest of the league.

 Negro American League

 The Tigers joined the new Negro American League as charter members in 1937, which elevated the club to major league status.
 In its lone season as a major league team, the Tigers finished the season second in the league's overall standings.
-5 Tigers players were named to the West team in the East-West All-Star game, including Ted Radcliffe, Porter Moss, Ducky Davenport, Porter Moss, and Rainey Bibbs.
+Five Tigers players were named to the West team in the East-West All-Star game, including Ted Radcliffe, Howard Easterling, Ducky Davenport, Porter Moss, and Rainey Bibbs.

-During their run, the Cincinnati Reds furnished the Tigers with their older uniforms and like the Reds the team played at Crosley Field.
+During their run, the Cincinnati Reds furnished the Tigers with their older uniforms and, like the Reds, the team played at Crosley Field.
 The club folded after the 1937 season.